 23 July 2019

-UK Screen Alliance succesfully lobbied MAC to expand the Shortage Occupation List for roles in VFX and animation.
+UK Screen Alliance successfully lobbied MAC to expand the Shortage Occupation List for roles in VFX and animation.
 We also want roles on the list to be exempt from the Immigration Skills Charge.

 The supply of home-grown skills is an area in which UK Screen Alliance and Animation UK members have made considerable efforts in recent years, such as schools outreach, careers advice, apprenticeships, and engagement with FE and HE.